-While you can buy epoxy coatings in most hardware stores, applying epoxy is a messy and smelly project that is best left to the professionals.
-Hiring an epoxy flooring specialist often costs only a small fraction more than doing it yourself, because professionals know exactly how much coating you need and have the proper tools to prepare the concrete floor and apply the epoxy coatings.
+While you can buy epoxy coatings in most hardware stores, applying epoxy is a messy and smelly project best left to a professional epoxy flooring specialist.
+Hiring an epoxy flooring contractor often costs only a small fraction more than doing it yourself, because professionals know exactly how much epoxy coating you need and have the proper tools to prepare the concrete flooring.
 They also have equipment that can speed the application and drying process.

-The cost to finish your floor with epoxy depends on several variables.
-Your geographic region will affect labor and business overhead costs, which in turn affects how much you pay to have your floor finished.
-Other factors include the current condition of your floor, the floor's square footage, and any color, decorative chips or anti-skid elements you choose to include.
-The cost estimates here reflect professional-grade, 100 percent epoxy floor finishes.
-If you're ready to up your game with an epoxy garage floor or other concrete floor, here are the cost factors to consider.
+The cost to finish your floor with epoxy depends on the current condition of your floor, the floor's square footage, and any color, decorative chips, or anti-skid elements you choose to include.
+The cost estimates here reflect the cost to coat a concrete floor with professional-grade, 100% epoxy floor finishes.

-- The concrete is in fair shape and nothing beyond standard cleaning is needed to prep the floor for the epoxy application.
+- The concrete is in fair shape and nothing beyond standard cleaning is needed to prep the floor for the epoxy installation.
 This scenario is ideal because it costs the least.

 - The concrete has never been sealed, it's torn up by salt, and there's a lot of wear and tear.
 This situation will cost more because contractors need more time and materials to fill the cracks and pits.